Maksymiliann/Team-5Pebbles/index.md

 ## 3.5  Do Zodiac Signs Shape Their Starring Roles in Movie Genres?

-Amid the endless reels of cinematic storytelling, a fascinating question beckons: Are certain zodiac signs more likely to shine in specific movie genres?
-By delving into the intersection of astrology and cinema, we sought to uncover whether the distribution of zodiac signs within a given genre deviates significantly from the overall zodiac distribution across all films.
+Are certain zodiac signs more likely to shine in specific movie genres?
+By delving into the intersection of astrology and cinema, we sought to uncover **whether the distribution of zodiac signs within a given genre deviates significantly from the overall zodiac distribution across all films**.

 To tackle this question, we employed a structured approach:

 1. Overall Zodiac Distribution: First, we calculated the distribution of zodiac signs across all movies in the dataset, creating a benchmark.
-2. Genre-Specific Zodiac Distribution: Next, we focused on individual genres—beginning with Action films as an example—to determine their unique zodiac makeup.
+2. Genre-Specific Zodiac Distribution: Next, we focused on individual genres to determine their unique zodiac distribution.
-3. Chi-Squared Test: Finally, we used a chi-squared test to compare these distributions, assessing whether the genre-specific zodiac spread significantly deviates from the overall benchmark.
+3. Chi-Squared Test: Finally, we used a chi-squared test to compare these distributions, assessing whether the genre-specific zodiac distribution significantly deviates from the overall benchmark.

 The chi-squared test for Action films revealed a chi-square statistic of 48.84, which is large enough to conclude—at a 95% confidence level—that the zodiac distribution within Action films significantly differs from the overall distribution.

-We then drilled down to identify the zodiac signs contributing most to this divergence.
+We then drilled down to identify the zodiac signs contributing most to this divergence in Action films.
 Here are the top contributors:

    | Zodiac Sign | Contribution to chi-square value |
    |-------------|--------|